yujunz/gitlab.com-runbooks/howto/block-things-in-haproxy.md

-# Blocking things in HAProxy load balancer
+# Blocking and disabling things in the HAProxy load balancers

 ## First and foremost